k00mi/gitaly/doc/PROCESS.md

 ## Experimental builds

 Push the release tag to dev.gitlab.org/gitlab/gitaly.
-After the passing the test suite, the tag will automatically be built and published in https://packages.gitlab.com/gitlab/unstable.
+After passing the test suite, the tag will automatically be built and published in https://packages.gitlab.com/gitlab/unstable.